 You can also take weight loss tips and reverse them, like AVOID drinking water before a meal, TRY to sneak in extra calories by putting more slices of cheese in your sandwich, etc. Snack frequently throughout the day.

 If you’re really concerned about your weight and can’t seem to keep it in healthy range no matter what you do, I recommend you talk to a doctor.
 You might have a thyroid or hormonal condition that speeds up your metabolism.
 Some conditions have other complications besides low weight (like low blood sugar, insomnia OR oversleeping, etc) so you’d probably want to get treated if you have something like that.

 yes murasakineko gave some good tips. how tall are you by the way?
 If you are on the shorter side and not too much under the average weight, you shouldn’t worry too much about it.
 Everyone has their own unique healthy weight and its not that great to stuff yourself with unhealthy things like chips and soda and desserts.
-As long as you’re not way under or way over the weight you should be for your height, you should be comfortable with yourself^^posted almost 3 years ago
+As long as you’re not way under or way over the weight you should be for your height, you should be comfortable with yourself^^posted about 6 years ago

 Up your protein intake.
 Do weight-lifting exercises.